dotnet/training-tutorials/content/asp.net/getting-started/routing.md

 }
 ```

+## Configuring Routing with Existing Middleware

-In order to add routed, we first need a ``RouteHandler`` to tell the router what to do when a matching route is found.
+In order to add a route, we first need a ``RouteHandler`` to tell the router what to do when a matching route is found.
 In the ``Configure`` method, we can replace this code...

 ```c#
 app.Map("/quote", builder => builder.Run(async context =>